Viral-Ahir/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** ANSWER -
+   The vulnerability arises from not properly sanitizing the username input before using it in a database query.
+This oversight allows attackers to manipulate the query by injecting special characters or operators, potentially exposing sensitive information like user passwords
 2. Briefly explain how a malicious attacker can exploit them.
+   ANSWER -
+   An attacker could exploit this vulnerability by submitting specially crafted input that alters the database query, enabling them to retrieve data they shouldn't have access to, such as other users' information.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+   ANSWER -
+   The application addresses this issue by validating and sanitizing the username input.
+By removing non-alphanumeric characters and ensuring the input is in the expected format, it prevents unauthorized manipulation of the query and secures user data from disclosure.